folbricht/tpmk/README.md

 - `x509` Offers commands to generate and sign certificates

   - `generate` Generate a new certificate for a public key and sign it

+- `ssh` Commands to operate on SSH certificates

+  - `certificate` Create and sign an SSH certificate

 ### Use-cases / Examples